karenhuang925/Atsi/README.md

 DATABASE_URL=sqlite:///dev.db
 ```

-2. Run "pipenv install --dev -r dev-requirements.txt && pipenv install -r requirements.txt" in the app folder
+2. Run "pipenv install -r requirements.txt" in the main folder
-3. Run "pipenv shell" in the app folder
+3. Run "pipenv shell" in the main folder
-4. Run "flask db upgrade" in the app folder
+4. Run "flask db upgrade" in the main folder
-5. Run "flask db seed all" in the app folder
+5. Run "flask db seed all" in the main folder
-6. Run "flask run" in the app folder
+6. Run "flask run" in the main folder
 7. Run "npm install" in the react-app folder
 8. Run "npm start" in the react-app folder

 ## Future Features

 - [ ] Search
 - [ ] Product under certain category
 - [ ] AWS upload image
 - [ ] Shop page
 - [ ] Socket messaging